rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 chmod +x install.sh
 ./install.sh
 ```

+> Note: if you aren't running as root, you need to run `sudo ./install.sh` instead.

 There is also an update script on [Techahold's](https://github.com/techahold/rustdeskinstall) repository.

 ## Install your own server as systemd service using deb file for debian distros